Fat Lama is a platform to lend and borrow anything

 So while the risk is eliminated for lenders, borrowers still need to be careful with the expensive camera or drone they’re using for the day.
 But eventually Fat Lama wants to offer an additional insurance service as a premium option for renters, so just in case something does break no one is liable for it.

 Chaz Englander, cofounder and CEO of Fat Lama, explained that high-end equipment is only one part of the company’s vision.
 Eventually Englander sees someone’s lifestyle revolving around Fat Lama – like allowing them to rent a wetsuit to go surfing or borrow a GoPro for a music festival.
-Essentially the platform wants to let you do things you otherwise would’t, because it may be impractical to buy an expensive physical good if you only need to use it once.
+Essentially the platform wants to let you do things you otherwise wouldn’t, because it may be impractical to buy an expensive physical good if you only need to use it once.

 The startup is also beneficial to renters – the average transaction amount right now is around $80, meaning that lenders are making real money.
 For popular items like drones the average rental could recoup a lender around 10% of the cost of the drone – meaning it would pay for itself after a dozen or so rentals.